EventFlow: Visual Analysis of Temporal Event Sequences

 A case study of our collaboration effort with the US Army Pharmacovigilance Center:

-Megan Monroe, Tamra Meyer, Catherine Plaisant, Rongjian Lan, Krist Wongsuphasawat, Trinka Coster, Sigfried Gold, Jeff Millstein, Ben Shneiderman A Pilot Study of Asthma Medications in the Military Health System.
-June 2013.
+Megan Monroe, Tamra Meyer, Catherine Plaisant, Rongjian Lan, Krist Wongsuphasawat, Trinka Coster, Sigfried Gold, Jeff Millstein, Ben Shneiderman.

-A much more detailed version of the case study:
+A detailed version of the above US Army case study (part of Book Chapter)

-Catherine Plaisant, Megan Monroe, Tamra Meyer, Ben Shneiderman.
-Interactive Visualization
+Catherine Plaisant, Megan Monroe, Tamra Meyer, Ben Shneiderman

 Carter, E., Burd, R., Monroe, M., Plaisant, C., Shneiderman, B.